Five Myths about Headaches You Need to Know

 Migraines are the most common type of headache

 Actually tension headaches are the most common type of headache.
-The reason they’re so common comes down to our modern lifestyle with bright lights, loud noises and stress.
-Stress can make muscles in the head and neck tense and knotted, and it’s these muscles that are the source of tension headache.
-You probably know the feeling of one of these headaches - a dull, aching pain on both sides of your head.
+Stress can make muscles in the head and neck tense and knotted, and it’s these muscles that can be the source of tension headache.
+You may know the feeling of one of these headaches - a dull, aching pressure pain on both sides of your head.

 Only adults get headaches

-Headaches aren’t just for grown-ups.
-Children get them too, including tension headaches – the only difference is they can’t tell you, especially young ones.
-Although they’re not always serious, it’s important to keep an eye on a child's headache and consult a doctor if they get worse.
+Headaches aren’t just experienced by grown-ups.
+Children get them too, including tension headaches – with a difference being young ones can’t explain their headaches well.
+It’s important to keep an eye on a child's headache and consult a doctor if they get worse or you are concerned for any reason.

 Migraines are just really bad headaches

 Not exactly true.
 Migraines are different to other headaches.
-They’re actually a neurological disorder and can feel much worse than your normal headache.
-The pain is mainly caused by the expansion of blood vessels in the head.
+They’re actually a condition related to the body’s nervous system (the brain and nerves) and can feel much worse than your normal headache.
+During a migraine attack, the brain does not process sensory data, such as lights, sound or touch, properly.

 If you’re suffering from a migraine, you may get other symptoms such as nausea and sensitivity to light.
-You might even experience visual problems known as auras and see flashing lights or zigzag lines.
+You might even experience visual or sensory problems known as auras and see flashing lights or blind spots.

 Only women get recurring headaches

 Guess what?
 We all get them.
-And while men are at less risk from tension headaches and migraines, they’re more likely to get cluster headaches.
-These headaches get their name because you experience groups or clusters of headaches for several weeks, occurring once or twice a year around the same time.
+And while men are at less risk from migraines, they’re more likely to get cluster headaches (although they are rare compared with other headaches like migraine).
+Cluster headaches get their name because you experience groups or clusters of frequent headaches for several weeks, and tend to occur every year around the same time.
 The pain’s usually felt behind your eye or on one side of your head coming on strong and unexpected.

 All headaches are psychological

-Most headaches usually are triggered by an underlying physical cause.
-Just like how the source of tension headaches are caused by muscles in the head and neck becoming stressed.
+Most headaches are usually triggered by an underlying physical cause.
+For example, tension headaches are thought to be caused by muscles in the head and neck becoming stressed.
 They in turn send out pain signals that are felt on both sides of the head.
-It’s why tension headaches often feel like a tight band around your head.
+This explains why tension headaches often feel like a tight band around your head.

-If you’re experiencing one of these headaches, you might want to consider targeting the physical source of the pain by using a pain reliever such as Nurofen.
+If you’re experiencing one of these headaches, you might want to consider using an over-the counter pain reliever.